-British PM May to request short delay to Brexit: Sky
+British PM May to request short delay to Brexit

 Just 9 days before the March 29 exit date that May set two years ago by serving the formal Article 50 divorce papers, May is due to write to European Council President Donald Tusk to ask for a delay.

+But the ultimate length of the delay was unclear amid the political chaos in London, with the BBC reporting that May would not ask for a long delay.
+A spokeswoman in May’s Downing Street office did not immediately comment on the reports.

+The divorce deal May agreed with the EU in November has been defeated twice by parliament though May hopes to put the deal to another vote, possibly as early as next week.

-But the ultimate length of the delay was unclear amid the political chaos in London.
-May had warned that if parliament did not ratify her deal, she would ask to delay beyond June 30, a step that Brexit’s advocates fear would endanger the entire divorce.
+May has warned that if parliament did not ratify her deal, she would ask to delay beyond June 30, a step that Brexit’s advocates fear would endanger the entire divorce.